Netflix series to dramatize Kaepernick’s path to activism

 In 2016, the San Francisco 49ers quarterback began kneeling during the national anthem to protest police brutality and racial inequality, drawing both support and criticism, with his detractors including President Donald Trump.
 Kaepernick became a free agent in 2017 but went unsigned.

-Writing by on the six-episode series was completed in May, the streaming service said.
+Writing on the six-episode series was completed in May, the streaming service said.
 DuVernay, writer Michael Starrbury and Kaepernick are the executive producers.
 Kaepernick will appear as himself as the limited series’ narrator, Netflix said.

 Further casting details and a release date were not immediately announced.